 The President’s Award is presented from time to time to a person who serves as one of its trustees, in recognition of exceptional service to the Society.
 The award is presented only occasionally when such special recognition is merited.

-The Mabel Loomis Todd Lecture is presented annually at the Founders Day Celebration by the to recognize the efforts of Mabel Loomis Todd who founded the Amherst Historical Society in 1899.
-Its charter was granted by the State of Massachusetts in 1903.
+The Mabel Loomis Todd Lecture is presented annually at the Founders Day Celebration by the Society to recognize the efforts of Mabel Loomis Todd who founded the Amherst Historical Society in 1899; the Society’s charter was granted by the State of Massachusetts in 1903.

 Read about Founders Day and the history of Amherst by past AHS president Elizabeth Sharpe

 Elizabeth Sharpe, former Board of Trustees president, presented a history of the town and explained the significance of the conch shell.
 Her remarks, reposted with permission here, provide the best explanation of our Founders Day Celebration and Annual Conch Shell Award.